-With SO many choices and options, you may be wondering, what is the best hotel booking site?
-Or at least, how to book cheap hotels online.
+So which are the best hotel booking sites?
+Or at least, how do I book cheap hotels online?

-Quick Answers: What Are The Best Hotel Booking Sites?
+Quick Answers: What Are The Best Hotels Booking Sites?

 - Best hotel booking site overall – Booking.com